IsReal8a/instana-examples/agent_kubernetes/README.md

 data:
   additional-backend-2: |
     host=<Instana endpoint 2>
-    port=443 # This is default, you can change it to any other port as 1443 key=<AGENT_KEY_2>
+    port=443 # This is default, you can change it to any other port, example port 1443 key=<AGENT_KEY_2>
     protocol=HTTP/2
 ```